NIEM/NIEM.github.io/model/concepts/augmentation/element/xml-container/index.md

 </xs:element>
 ```

-### XML Schema template
+## Schema template

 This template creates an augmentation container element and type.

+{: .note}
-- The type should contain references to the additional content.
+- The augmentation type should contain references to the additional content.
-- The element should be substitutable for an augmentation point element.
+- The augmentation element should be substitutable for an augmentation point.

 ```xml
 <!-- Augmentation type, like j:PersonAugmentationType -->